 Fig 12.1 shows the nomenclature favoured by meteorologists and now widely accepted among physicists generally.
 It is based on temperature variations, as might be expected from its origin.

 Note, incidentally, that the height scale of kilometres is a logarithmic one, and that the atmospheric pressure has been scaled in hectopascals (hPa), which are now replacing millibars in scientific work by international agreement.
 However, the two units are identical in magnitude; only the name has been changed, so the numbers remain the same.
-See Weather (Royal Meteorological Society) May 1986, p172, for an explanation.

 In the troposphere, the part of the atmosphere nearest the ground, temperature tends to fall off with height.
 At the tropopause, around 10km (although all these heights vary from day to day and from place to place), it becomes fairly uniform at first and then begins to increase again in the region known as the stratosphere.